stephaneVercouillieBMID/slate/source/index.html.md

 The following type should not be used. "*/*, Accept: application/json,text/plain,*/*,."

 (2) the returned media type will be "application/json".
-Be sure to accept it in the request.
+Please make sure to accept it in the request.

 (3) `POST` is the only http method allowed to call this entry point.
 Do not use `GET`.

-(4) You mentioned that you used your private key to encrypt the JWT token...
+(4) You mentioned that you used your private key to encrypt the JWT token.

-That's not the way you should use your private key.
+Private key should not be used in this way.

 You have to use your private key to firstly, sign the token, then use the Itsme encryption public key to encrypt the